wilcoxeg/MoTR/restructure/README.md

  - `provo_eyetracking.tsv` contains the raw eyetracking data for the provo corpus.

-- `/results_f160/` contains the output of the postprocessing script, with results for each participant in seperate files.
+- `/results_f160/` contains the output of the postprocessing script, with results for each participant in separate files.
 For this file 160 milliseconds is the minimum threshold for a fixation duration.

-- To access the raw data from this experiment, please [click on this link](link-to-raw-data). __TODO: Create OSF repository with raw data__
+- To access the raw data from this experiment, please [click on this link](https://osf.io/4g7pr/?view_only=d628c9fda891434bb9ad4aa13b5d21ab). __TODO: need more info on OSF__

 #### Scripts